Menntaskólinn í Reykjavík: The Hall Fight

 Every year at the end of spring semester the students of MR organize a fight in the halls of the main building.
 A bell is placed on the ground floor of the building and the seniors aim to reach that bell and ring it while other students try to fight them and prevent them from doing so.
 Should the seniors succeed in their task, the younger students are to attend next class.
 During the fight, some or all senior students are covered in dirt.
 This event was cancelled permanently after the 2008-2009 Inspector Platearum (a senior student who is responsible for ringing the school bells and is furthermore the leader of the seniors in the Hall Fight) broke his neck in the fight, resulting in a 9 million ISK lawsuit.

 The Freshmen Day

 One day in the first weeks of school is a special day for newcomers (Icelandic: busadagur), this day is held in all junior colleges in the country and is not only the tradition of Menntaskólinn í Reykjavík, although the traditions regarding this day vary greatly between schools.
 The day starts with the seniors dressing up in white toga cloaks and painting their faces.
 The seniors then march around the school and gather the newcomers out to the school grounds where they are then thrown high into the air.
 The tradition of throwing newcomers into the air is old - but the part of dressing up in toga was added by seniors in 1991 (graduating in 1992).
 On this day (and the next few days after) students tend to sing the song "De Brevitate Vitae."
-The following night a freshmen ball is held.
+The following night a freshman ball is held.